-Now just like we are doing a university essay let’s look at the term rhyming slang.
 To understand rhyming slang you need to know how it works.
 Start with a word, think of an object or expression that rhymes with that word and use it as a substitute.
-For example the word head rhymes with bread so you could replace the word head with the term ‘loaf of bread’.
+For example the word ‘head’ rhymes with ‘bread’ so you could replace the word ‘head’ with the term ‘loaf of bread’.

 It starts to get confusing when part of the rhyme is left out.
-So a loaf of bread becomes just loaf and only those who know the association will understand what you are going on about.
-Herein is the problem with rhyming slang-you need to know the secret code and in London the code is Cockney.
+So a ‘loaf of bread’ becomes just loaf and only those who know the association will understand what you are going on about.
+Herein is the problem with rhyming slang because you need to know the secret code.

-For a dictionary of Cockney rhyming slang take a butcher’s hook (look) at this website.
+For a dictionary of Cockney rhyming slang take a butcher’s hook (look) at here.

-In the meantime we are off to catch up on the wooden pews…if you figure this one out let us know on the Facebook page.
+In the meantime we are off to catch up on the wooden pews…if you figure this one out tell us in the comment!